Menasco Unitwin 2-544

 The Menasco Unitwin 2-544 was a coupled piston engine.

 Menasco Motors Company of Burbank, California was a well known manufacturer of inverted inline four and six cylinder engines.
-At the request of Lockheed Aircraft designers, Menasco produced an inverted twelve-cylinder air cooled aircraft engine by designing a common crankcase and gearbox for two of the six cylinder engines.
+At the request of Lockheed Aircraft designers, Menasco produced an inverted twelve-cylinder air cooled aircraft engine by designing a common gearbox for two of the six cylinder engines.
 The two crankshafts were combined with a unique double clutch gearbox to power a single propeller.
 This gave reliability of a twin engine aircraft in a single powerplant.
 It was a success, but did not enter production as no aircraft were produced that used it.